ShivaanshSingh/Linkly_sh/FIREBASE_SETUP.md

-# Firebase Setup Guide for Linkly
+# Firebase Setup Guide for Vynco

-This guide will help you set up Firebase for the Linkly Flutter application.
+This guide will help you set up Firebase for the Vynco Flutter application.

 ## 🔥 Step 1: Create Firebase Project